 Your baby's skin is far more delicate and sensitive than that of an adult, and as such, it needs to be paid special attention to.
 Although, your skin produces enough melanin to protect you from sunburn on a day out, your baby's skin does not, which is why your baby is susceptible to sunburn and all the problems associated with sun exposure including freckles and premature wrinkles.

 Isn't sun exposure healthy for babies?

-Parents often feel that it is healthy to expose children to the sun, however, there is absolutely no medical evidence that states such exposure should be direct.
-Even if your baby is indoors in a well lit and well ventilated room, he is getting sufficient exposure to sunlight.
-You need not place him directly under the rays of the sun.
+Parents often feel that it is healthy to expose children to the sun; however, there is absolutely no medical evidence that states such exposure should be direct.
+Even if your baby is indoors in a well lit and well ventilated room, she is getting sufficient exposure to sunlight.
+You need not place her directly under the rays of the sun.

 Does sun exposure help with nappy rash?

-You should remove your child's diaper and let him stay for a while in a well aired room.
+You should remove your child's diaper and let her stay for a while in a well aired room.
 Fresh air, and not sunlight, plays a strong part in preventing and curing diaper rash.

 Is my baby protected from the sun in a car?

-Often parents neglect to protect their babies from the sun if they are traveling in a car.
-Although windows do provide a barrier against UV radiation, they do not afford adequate protection on longer journeys, so make sure your child is well protected.
+Often parents neglect to protect their babies from the sun if they are travelling in a car.
+Although, windows do provide a barrier against UV radiation, they do not afford adequate protection on longer journeys, so make sure your child is well protected.

 How do I protect my child?

 Although it is tempting to make your child wear as little as possible in the summer, if your child is going to be stepping out in the afternoon, let her wear clothing that covers her entire skin.
 The clothes should be loose fitting, and made from very light fabrics like linen, so your child does not feel warm despite the complete coverage.